krzys9876/command-line-reader/README.md

       }
     }

-Ypu could argue that value conversion and exposing implicit object could be combined RawArgumentConverter.
-Still I prefer to separate these two reponsibilities, even if it generates some more boilerplate.
+You could argue that value conversion and exposing implicit object could be combined <code>RawArgumentConverter</code>.
+Still I prefer to separate these two responsibilities, even if it generates some more boilerplate.

 Now you can define an argument as double: